olof-nord/bvg-traffic-information/README.md

 - [ngrx](https://github.com/ngrx/platform) for state management

 ## BVG Verkehrsmeldungen API
+- This project makes use of the [BVG Verkehrsmeldungen API](https://www.bvg.de/de/Fahrinfo/Verkehrsmeldungen)
 - The endpoint used is specified in [the API specification](./api/spec.yaml).
 - Note that a BVG API token is required for authentication.
 - This could be put in a `.env` file in the root folder with a key `BVG_API_KEY=xyz` specified.